When it comes to interviewing, most potential candidates prepare their canned responses for those oh-so-predictable interview questions.

 3. What’s the funniest thing that’s happened to you recently?

-Your interviewee’s answer might expose a character weakness if they start telling you about how they fell down drunk on their front steps, or it might highlight how they can put a positive spin on a less than fortunate event.
-Either way, this question offers some unique insight into your candidate’s world without crossing any boundaries.
+Your interviewee’s answer might expose a character weakness if they start telling you about how they fell down drunk on their front steps, or it might highlight how they can put a positive spin on a less-than-fortunate event.
+Either way, this question offers unique insight into your candidate’s world without crossing boundaries.

 4. Why do you want to work here?

 While it seems like a fairly common question interview question to ask an employee, you might be surprised at how many candidates don’t have a polished response prepared.
-This is a great opportunity to find out how well he/she knows the goals of your organization and how they could help achieve them, or if they’ve forgotten to do their homework.
+This is a great opportunity to find out how well he/she knows your organization’s goals and how they could help achieve them or if they’ve forgotten to do their homework.